syed-m-osama/BlackHole/README.md

 ## Facing any Issue?

-Have a look at some [common Issues](https://github.com/Sangwan5688/BlackHole/wiki/Common-Issues) that you might face.
+Have a look at some [Common Issues](https://github.com/Sangwan5688/BlackHole/wiki/Common-Issues) that you might face.
 If your problem is not there, feel free to open an Issue :)

 ## Want to test Beta Versions?
 Need help??

 You can join our [Telegram Channel](https://t.me/blackhole_official) or [Telegram Group](https://t.me/joinchat/fHDC1AWnOhw0ZmI9), if you have any query, or need help with something as well as to get beta updates of the project.

-## Liked my work?
+## Liked my Work?

 <a href="https://www.buymeacoffee.com/ankitsangwan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>